codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 Name|Required|Description
 ---|---|---
-ACTION|defaults to 'install'|operation mode: `install`/`push`/`auth`
+ACTION|defaults to 'install'|Operation mode: `install`/`push`/`auth`
 CHART_REF|required for install/push|Chart reference to use, adhering to Helm's lookup rules (path to chart folder, or name of packaged chart).
-There's no need to prefix with `/reponame` if referencing a chart in a repository, this is handled automatically. a.k.a CHART_NAME but CHART_NAME shouldn't be used anymore.
+There's no need to prefix with `/reponame` if referencing a chart in a repository, this is handled automatically. a.k.a `CHART_NAME` but `CHART_NAME` shouldn't be used anymore.
 KUBE_CONTEXT|required for install|Kubernetes context to use.
-The name of the cluster as configured in Codefresh RELEASE_NAME|required for install|Helm release name.
-If the release exists it will be upgraded NAMESPACE|optional|target Kubernetes namespace to deploy to TILLER_NAMESPACE|optional|Kubernetes namespace where tiller is installed CHART_VERSION|optional|override or set the chart version CHART_REPO_URL|optional|Helm chart repository URL.
-If a Helm repository context is attached to the pipeline, this setting is ignored
+The name of the cluster as [configured in Codefresh]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/)
+RELEASE_NAME|required for install|Helm release name.
+If the release exists it will be upgraded NAMESPACE|optional|Target Kubernetes namespace to deploy to TILLER_NAMESPACE|optional|Kubernetes namespace where Tiller is installed CHART_VERSION|optional|Override or set the chart version CHART_REPO_URL|optional|Helm chart repository URL.
+If a [Helm repository configuration](#step-3---import-the-helm-configuration-in-your-pipeline-definition) is attached to the pipeline, this setting is ignored
-VALUESFILE_|optional|Values file to provide to Helm (as --file). a.k.a CUSTOMFILE but CUSTOMFILE shouldn't be used anymore.
+VALUESFILE_|optional|Values file to provide to Helm (as --file). a.k.a `CUSTOMFILE` but `CUSTOMFILE` shouldn't be used anymore.
-VALUE_|optional|Value to provide to Helm (as --set). a.k.a CUSTOM but CUSTOM shouldn't be used anymore.
+VALUE_|optional|Value to provide to Helm (as --set). a.k.a `CUSTOM` but `CUSTOM` shouldn't be used anymore.
 If a variable already contains a `_` (underscore) in it's name, replace it with `__` (double underscore).
 CMD_PS|optional|Command Postscript - this will be appended as is to the generated helm command string.
 Can be used to set additional parameters supported by the command but not exposed as configuration options.

 ## What to read next